 Wrongful death refers to the death of a person due to someone else’s negligence, carelessness, or intent to harm.
-If someone else’s preventable mistake or error resulted in the death of a loved one, you may be able to file a wrongful death claim in Riverside.
+If someone else’s preventable mistake or error resulted in the death of a loved one, you may be able to file a fatality claim in Riverside.
 Filing a civil claim may feel like the last thing you want to do while coping with a devastating loss, but it can result in significant compensation for your family’s mental anguish, loss of companionship, funeral/burial expenses, and other damages.
 Furthermore, a lawsuit can bring you peace of mind and a sense of closure, serving justice to the responsible party.

 In 2015, there were 3,176 traffic fatalities in California.
 Driver error was the cause of most of these accidents, such as driving while intoxicated, speeding, and texting and driving.
 Car, truck, and motorcycle accident fatalities constitute wrongful death if someone’s negligence – a driver, vehicle manufacturer, roadway maintenance crew, or other party – caused the crash.
-For example, if a pedestrian passed away because a drunk driver struck him or her in a crosswalk, the pedestrian’s family could sue the intoxicated driver for wrongful death.
+For example, if a pedestrian passed away because a drunk driver struck him or her in a crosswalk, the pedestrian’s family could sue the intoxicated driver for the death.

 Premises liability accidents are also common reasons to file a wrongful death claim.
 The courts will hold property owners liable for a death if they were negligent in their duty to provide for the reasonable safety of visitors, resulting in the death of an individual.
 Imagine, for instance, someone died in an elevator accident in the mall.
 If property owners knew, or you can prove they reasonably should have known, about the elevator’s defect and failed to fix the problem, they would be liable for the death of the victim.
 Medical malpractice is another frequent cause of death.
 If a fatality is the result of a doctor or medical staff’s negligence, there could be solid ground for a suit.

-Each state has specific laws surrounding who may file a wrongful death claim.
+Each state has specific laws surrounding who may file a death claim.
 In the state of California the following relatives of the deceased may file a wrongful death claim:

 Under certain circumstances the grandparents, siblings and other relatives may also file.

 It’s also important to note that wrongful death cases must be filed within a certain period of time.
-California’s statute of limitations for filing a wrongful death lawsuit is two years from the date of the accident.
+California’s statute of limitations for filing a lawsuit is two years from the date of the accident.
 That means if you do not file within two years, you lose the right to sue for damages.

 If you are filing a claim against a government entity, that claim must be filed with six months of the accident.
 If the claim is rejected by the government entity, you have an additional six months to file a lawsuit.